-- Greenhouse gas emissions (Scope 1 & Scope 2) - Carbon footprint (Scope 1 & Scope 2) - Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Exposure to companies active in the fossil fuel sector - Violation of UNGC and OECD principles; and - Share of investment involved in controversial weapons
+- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles - Share of investment involved in controversial weapons - Greenhouse gas intensity for sovereign issues

-The approach taken to consider PAIs meant that, among other things, HSBC scrutinised companies' commitment to lower-carbon transition, adoption of sound human rights principles and employees' fair treatment, and implementation of rigorous supply chain management practices such as those aiming to alleviate child and forced labour.
+The approach taken to consider Principal Adverse Impacts meant that, among other things, HSBC scrutinised companies' commitment to lower-carbon transition, adoption of sound human rights principles and employees' fair treatment, and implementation of rigorous supply chain management practices such as those aiming to alleviate child and forced labour.
 HSBC also paid attention to the robustness of corporate governance and political structures which included the level of board independence, respect of shareholders' rights, existence and implementation of rigorous anti-corruption and bribery policies, as well as audit trails.
 Governments' commitment to availability and management of resources (including population trends, human capital, education and health), emerging technologies, government regulations and policies (including climate change, anti-corruption and bribery), political stability and governance were also taken into account.
-Investment in companies carrying out business activities that were deemed harmful to the environment were also excluded.